Blog

 04.21.2019

-EDR : Servers and endpoints differ vastly
+EDR Tools : Servers and Endpoints differ vastly

 Priorities for servers, apps, and cloud workloads are shifting

 Nothing has changed the business and technology world more than the cloud.
-The cloud has changed the application delivery landscape, and the area that may be most effected of all is the area of security strategies.
-As businesses move their applications to the cloud, the security fail-safes they’ve relied on for decades – A/V, firewalls, IPS, WAFs and more -- have little to offer in a cloud environment.
+The cloud has changed the application delivery landscape, and the area that may be most affected of all is the area of security strategies.
+As businesses move their applications to the cloud, the security fail-safes they’ve relied on for decades – Anti-Virus, firewalls, IPS, WAFs and more -- have little to offer in a cloud environment.
 At the same time, the risks have never been greater.

 The concept of a perimeter, where these legacy solutions once contributed, has all but vanished.
 It’s as though you continue to lock the front door of your house, but now all the windows are left open for any intruder to climb right on in.
 Hence for the cloud, a completely different mindset is needed.
 Reputable cloud providers include an array of security functions, but it can’t be assumed that it’s enough to protect enterprise data and applications.
 As more apps move to the cloud, A/V and signature-based products will become more and more irrelevant.
 Neil MacDonald from Gartner says, “Signature-based, anti-malware scanning provides little value for most server workloads.”

-Endpoint security is not sufficient or even relevant when protecting applications in runtime
+EDR Endpoint security is not sufficient or even relevant when protecting applications in runtime

 Conventional endpoint protection platforms (EPP) claim that they are cloud-ready.
 Many people assume, and AV vendors often even promote, that conventional signature-based endpoint protection will work on servers hosting applications.
 But their security systems are designed to protect end-user devices (laptops, desktops, mobile devices).
 Conventional anti-virus (AV), EPP and endpoint detection and response (EDR) tools can protect personal devices but they are no match for the advanced attacks targeting critical enterprise applications.
 These vendor solutions are not equipped to protect cloud workloads.